LilyLikesYou/public-docs/guides/manual-pricing.md

 - Rarity (Common to Legendary)
 - Level (especially 100)
 - Candy used
-- Special abilities
+- Skins

 **Strategy:**
 1. Check exact pet + level with Cofl lore
 2. Use median price
-3. Adjust for candy (-5% per candy)
+3. Adjust for candy (-3% per candy)
 4. List at 0.92-0.97 of median

 ## Listing Your Item